Azure/azure-sdk-for-android/README.md

 To use this SDK to call Microsoft Azure services, you need to first create an account.
-To host your Java code in Microsoft Azure, you additionally need to download the full Microsoft Azure SDK for Java - which includes packaging, emulation, and deployment tools.
+To host your Java code in Microsoft Azure, you additionally need to download the full Microsoft Azure SDK for Android - which includes packaging, emulation, and deployment tools.

 #Need Help?